 Joshua Essoe is a full-time, freelance editor.
-He’s been editing and writing for twenty years in one form or another, but has focused on speculative fiction in the last several.
+He’s been editing and writing for twenty years in one form or another, but has focused on speculative fiction since 2009.
 He’s done work for David Farland, Dean Lorey, Moses Siregar and numerous Writers of the Future authors and winners, as well as many top-notch independents.

 Diana Rowland has lived her entire life below the Mason-Dixon line, uses “y’all” for second-person-plural, and otherwise has no southern accent (in her opinion.)
 She attended college at Georgia Tech where she earned a BS in Applied Mathematics, and after graduation forgot everything about higher math as quickly as possible.